Skip to main content

 To facilitate this, classes at all Form levels at Auckland Grammar School are streamed at the commencement of each academic year according to attainment.
 All Form 3 students are reclassified at the end of Term 1 on the basis of their academic results.

+Auckland Grammar School offers an academic programme with emphasis on national and international syllabi.
 The School caters for the learning needs of the very able through streaming and accelerate programmes.
 The learning needs of less able students are catered for through streaming small classes and the provision of learning assistance programmes.

 The School, by its streamed classification, provides the optimum system to enable all students of all ability levels to reach their potential.
 The curriculum offered to our students will be: